gianlucag/TinyPHP/README.md

 It's really just a set of libraries for commonly used functions, cutting down on the amount of code you have to write.

+# Why another framewor...ehm... collection of libraries?

+I frequently find myself repeatedly writing certain functions or transferring them from one project to another.
+Over the years, I've accumulated a variety of functionalities that address a wide range of API and web use cases.
+Ultimately, I've made the decision to centralize them on GitHub, assigning them a uniform name, and adopting proper tagging and versioning practices, something I should have done right from the beginning :-)

 # Requirements

 TinyPHP requires `PHP 7.4` or greater.